ECHOEProject/echoe/doc/documentation.md

 - Manuscript punctuation
 - Manuscript majusculization

-A typical unit seeks to cover one syntactic clause or a short sentence. _Inquit_-clauses are set off from direct speech unless this results in very short units or syntactically incomplete sequences: thus "hē cwæð" is not left stranded, but "þā spræc hē and cwæð" has typically been assigned its own segment.
+A typical unit seeks to cover one syntactic clause or a short sentence. _Inquit_-clauses are set off from direct speech unless this results in very short units or syntactically incomplete sequences: thus "hē cwæð" is not normally left stranded, but "þā spræc hē and cwæð" has typically been assigned its own segment.
 The thinking here is that there are use cases for which it may be desirable to isolate direct speech.
 However, Bible verses as defined today typically include _inquit_-clauses and direct speech in the same verse, and such Bible formatting is typically mimicked in ECHOE so as to make it easier to compare multiple renderings and echoes of a given Bible verse.
-Conversely, the division of biblical books into verses sometimes violates conventional syntactical and content constraints either by including multiple speakers in a single verse or by separating subject and verb in the Latin in a way that would be undesirable in Old English, e.g. by starting a verse with "dicens" with the subject left stranded in the preceding verse.
+Conversely, the division of biblical books into verses sometimes violates conventional syntactic and content constraints either by including multiple speakers in a single verse or by separating subject and verb in the Latin in a way that would be undesirable in Old English, e.g. by starting a verse with "dicens" with the subject left stranded in the preceding verse.
 Wherever the biblical division is undesirable for these sorts of reasons, ECHOE reverts to its syntax-first approach and cites the appropriate verses in multiple units, or multiple verses in the appropriate units, where necessary, even if that means multiple verses have to be cross-referenced in the biblical source reference.

 A degree of inconsistency should be expected to result from these complex considerations, as well as from shifting insights over the seven years it took to define `<s>`{.xml}-units across the corpus and the difficulty of modifying segmentation after the fact once the source reports had begun referring explicitly to sentence identifiers already assigned.
 Hence the [below](#notes-for-further-processing) recommendation to rely on rolling context windows for analyses in which consistency of context window matters.
 In one case ([331.53](https://echoe.uni-goettingen.de/#/versions/331.53)), it has been necessary to define "Leofan men" as its own unit because manuscript markup marks the transition between [331.52](https://echoe.uni-goettingen.de/#/versions/331.52) and 331.53 as optional, and setting it off as such in the XML required that the `<s>`{.xml}-tree should terminate at that point.

 ## Tokenization

 Where a scribe has substituted one reading for another, we have tried to give each reading its own `<w>`{.xml}-tag where possible.
 Generally this means that if a full word was replaced with another full word, we will have tagged it twice so it could be lemmatized twice if we spotted it during manual review of the semiautomated tokenization process.
 However, where a modification of a substring of a word resulted in a new reading, it has been technically impractical to mark it up twice without encoding the entire word as having been deleted.
 The latter approach was nevertheless eventually adopted in the interest of future lemmatization in such cases where material is actually replaced, but not until a late stage in the project.
 Accordingly, such cases may be found to have been encoded in three distinct ways: (1) the whole word is marked as deleted even if only a substring was in fact altered, so that both words could be tokenized in full; (2) the deletion and substitution represent parallel word substrings (using `<w part="I">`{.xml} and `<w part="F">`{.xml}), so they could be separately processed while still accurately representing what letters were modified; (3) the original and new reading are enclosed in a single `<w>`{.xml} node, on the assumption that lexical processes will consider either the original or the revised form, not both.
-Words that have material added to turn them into different words, e.g. the addition of the prefix _un-_, are most frequently contained in a single `<w>`{.xml} node only and can accordingly not be twice processed on the basis of the XML corpus without relying on concatenated values such as the space-delimited lemmatization string `snotorlic unsnotorlic`.
+Words that have material added to turn them into different words, e.g. the addition of the prefix _un-_, are most frequently contained in a single `<w>`{.xml} node only and can accordingly not be twice processed on the basis of the XML corpus without relying on concatenated values such as a space-delimited lemmatization string `snotorlic unsnotorlic`.

 ## Named Entities and Numerals